 DA2GC aircraft stations into BFWA

 It can be assumed that the compatibility with BFWA systems cannot be ensured for all geometries without additional mitigation techniques.
 Such cases may be handled through the implementation of a Detect & Avoid mechanism as outlined in Annex 2.
-However due to the moving of the aircraft and the low detection threshold of -106 dBm at the AS receiver proposed by the proponent (see Annex 2) it may be triggered unintentionally.
+However due to the moving of the aircraft and the low detection threshold of -106 dBm at the AS receiver proposed by the proponent (see Annex 2) it may be triggered unintentionally by ITS stations or other radio transmitters using the same frequency.
+However it is assumed that received signals from ITS stations will be at lower power levels than signals from BFWA and by optimizing the trigger power level, false triggers from ITS could be minimized.

 BFWA interference into DA2GC